victorprad/LibISR/README.md

 For more information about LibISR please visit the project website http://www.robots.ox.ac.uk/~victor/libisr.

-Other related projects can be found in the Oxford Active Vision Library http://www.oxvisionlib.org.
+Other related projects can be found on the AVLCode website http://www.avlcode.org.

 ## Requirements: